Vietnam e-Visa 2025: Complete Guide & First-Hand Tips

 Best Vietnam SIM Card for Tourists: All You Need To Know

-How long can I stay in Vietnam with the e-Visa?
+How long can you stay in Vietnam with the e-Visa?

-Since August 15th, 2023, the Vietnam e-Visa allows entry up to a maximum of 90 days with the multiple entry 90 days e-Visa, and up to 30 days, with the 30-day e-Visa.
+Since August 15th, 2023, the Vietnam e-Visa allows entry up to a maximum of 90 days.
+The same 90-day duration applies for both the single-entry and multiple-entry Vietnam e-Visa.

-The basic requirements you need to meet before applying for a Vietnam e-Visa are:
+What do you need before applying for the Vietnam e-Visa?

-• Passport valid for at least 6 more months after arrival date with at least 2 blank pages
+• Passport valid for at least 6 more months after arrival date with at least two blank pages

 • Photo of passport personal data page